 Consumer Contract Test

 Consumer contract testing is not new, but with the mainstream acceptance of microservices, people realize that consumer-driven contracts are an essential part of a mature microservice testing portfolio.
 However, we want to point out that consumer-driven contract testing is a technique and an attitude that requires no special tool to implement.
-Frameworks like Pact makes proper contract tests easier to implement; However, we should not focus on the framework but the general practice.
-Writing Pact tests is not a guarantee that you are creating consumer-driven contracts; likewise, in many situations, you should be creating good consumer-driven contracts even where no pre-built testing tool exists.
+Frameworks like Pact make proper contract tests easier to implement.
+However, we should not focus on the framework but the general practice.
+Writing Pact tests is not a guarantee that you are creating consumer-driven contracts.
+Likewise, in many situations, you should be creating good consumer-driven contracts even where no pre-built testing tool exists.

-End-to-End testing involves all depending services and upstream/downstream services.
+End-to-End testing involves all dependent services and upstream/downstream services.
 They need to be tested together to ensure all the services can work in concert.
-It is used to be very hard to do, but with Docker and cloud environment, it is relatively easy to perform with proper tools.
-We found that all existing DevOps tools are too monolithic focused and they are not suitable to design pipeline for microservices which have multiple repositories.
+It used to be very hard to do, but with Docker and cloud environments, it is relatively easy to perform with proper tools.
+We found that all existing DevOps tools are too monolithic focused and they are not suitable to design pipelines for microservices which have multiple repositories.
 This is why we have built light-bot for building and end-to-end testing.